Collaborative Information Bottleneck: Introduction

-In line with the above mentioned works and modeling the structure of data and its hidden variables by independent and identically distributed samples draw from a known distribution, this paper aims at understanding how proper distributed data descriptions translates into reduced inter-encoder communication by taking advantage of the dependence between the different information sources to recover a good enough statistic that summarizes relevant information about some unobserved hidden variables.
+In line with the above mentioned works and modeling the structure of data and its hidden variables by independent and identically distributed samples draw from a known distribution, this paper aims at understanding how proper distributed data descriptions translates into reduced inter-encoder communication when there are several parties involved which observe dependent sources and are interested in extracting useful information about other hidden variables.
+This clearly should be done by taking advantage of the dependence between the different information sources to recover a good enough statistic that summarizes relevant information about some unobserved hidden variables using cooperation and interaction among all parties involved.

 It is worth to further emphasize our motivation behind the use of a multi-letter (non-additive) mutual information as a measure of relevance.
 Although in principle more difficult to analyze, it appears to be more natural and appealing from a practical perspective, as it allows the possibility of better exploring temporal dependences in the metric of relevance induced by the encoding mapping with respect to the case where an additive metric is considered as in~\cite{tishby99}.
 Despite the fact both additive and non-additive relevances lead asymptotically to the same mathematical problem (the reader may be refer to~\cite{GeorgISIT2015B} for further details), the multi-letter form of the relevance is connected to a variety of interesting problems in information theory.
 More precisely, the multi-letter (non-additive) relevance becomes: the asymptotic exponent corresponding to the second type error probability of distributed testing against independence~\cite{1057194,Gil2015}; the asymptotic characterization of images of sets via noisy channels~\cite{1055800} and is also related to the Hypercontraction of the Markov operator~\cite{ahlswede1976} and gambling problems~\cite{Erkip1998efficiency}.